 - See also: assembly-language, linux, freebsd, ia-32, pascal, ada, modula-2, microsoft-macro-assembler, turbo-assembler, x86-isa, c, nasm, gas, coff, elf

-- I have 29 facts about High Level Assembly. what would you like to know? email me and let me know how I can help.
+- Have a question about High Level Assembly not answered here?
+Email me and let me know how I can help.

 Last updated January 15th, 2020